videlais/twine-space/docs/space/positions.md

 ## Setting position

-In Twine Space, `position` is an attribute value of a macro.
+In TwineSpace, `position` is an attribute value of a macro.

 Example: